-Head On 2020 Unique Archival Print on Canson Baryta Prestige 18 x 26”
+Head On 2020 Archival Print on Canson Baryta Prestige Edition of 3 + AP 18 x 26”

 Collapsing the boundaries between sculpture, photography, and painting, Kate Petley reframes the history and meaning of the luminous surface to include the impact of the ever-present backlit computer screen.
 Emphasizing the transformation of common materials like cardboard, her radiant surfaces contain experiential planes of color, light, and form.

 Sculptures made of castaway materials are placed within intensely lit environments and photographed, with texture and pattern amplified to mythic proportions as the image is transferred to canvas.
 Forms float, lean, and impose themselves into atmospheric backgrounds, projecting like dramatic characters.
 A distinct presence is implied.
 A sense of contamination lingers from the blurring of photography and painting, fused together in a shifting relationship made possible by technology and carefully layered applications of paint.
 There is such a deep integration of processes that they become lost in one another.
 Perception is jerked back and forth as the viewer resolves these physical differences.
 It is conceptually important that these images are created in-camera, not in the computer.